Une Bastholm: Political views

 In 2016, in response to a question about whether it was appropriate for Green Party members to travel by air given the party's environmental stance, Bastholm stated that it would be impossible for the party to engage with the more remote parts of Norway without using planes.
 She herself makes an effort to avoid flights when possible (once travelling for 19 hours via train and bus to reach a party conference in Narvik) but accepts that this is not a viable option for everyone, particularly for politicians in an elongated country like Norway.
 She pointed out that the Green Party are not against air travel completely, but rather aim to encourage people to fly less and halt the growth of air traffic.

 In 2017, Bastholm announced that she was terminating her customer relationship with DNB after the release of the Panama Papers led to revelations about the bank having over 100 clients registered in Bermuda (a popular tax haven for corporations).

 During the digital national party conference in April 2020, Bastholm referred to the climate crisis as the "headline of this century" and made an appeal to Norwegian oil workers, calling for them to use their expertise and experience in order to help build new renewable industries.
 She also called on Prime Minister Erna Solberg to offer oil companies a green restructuring package.

 In December 2020, in response to the announcement of Norway's 2021 budget, Bastholm accused the government of spending billions like "drunk sailors."
 This comment was criticised by both the Norwegian Maritime Officers’ Association and Sylvi Listhaug of the Progress Party.
 Bastholm later issued an apology for the comment.

-In a March 2021 interview, Bastholm stated her belief that the freedom of choice enjoyed by Norwegian consumers gives them a great ability to effect positive change in regards to climate change.
+In a March 2021 interview, Bastholm stated her belief that the freedom of choice enjoyed by Norwegian consumers gives them a great ability to affect positive change in regards to climate change.

 Personal life

 As a result of moving between Trøndelag and northern Norway as a child, Bastholm alternates between a Trøndersk and a northern dialect, using the former when she speaks to the media.

 She has been a vegetarian since the age of 12.

 In June 2017, Bastholm announced she was pregnant with her first child and that she would be taking maternity leave.
-In September 2020, she announced the pregnancy of a second child and gave birth in April of 2021 to a girl.
+In September 2020, she announced the pregnancy of a second child and gave birth in April 2021 to a girl.
 Bastholm returned from maternity leave at the start of August 2021 in the run up to the 2021 Norwegian parliamentary election.

+In September 2025, she revealed that she was in a relationship with former Oslo city commissioner and fellow party member Einar Wilhelmsen.